theaquaprojekt/theaquaprojekt.github.io/README.md

 💧Visit Project Page: [The Aqua Projekt](https://theaquaprojekt.github.io)

 This repository contains the source files for the Aqua project hosted on GitHub Pages.
-The Aqua project focuses on automating experimental optics using sample-efficient machine learning methods.

 ## Project Structure